Travis Knight

-Travis Andrew Knight (born September 13, 1973) is an American animator, producer, director, actor, and former rapper.
-The son of the Nike co-founder Phil Knight, he has worked as the lead animator and current CEO for the stop-motion animation studio Laika, including directing the company's films Kubo and the Two Strings (2016) and the upcoming Wildwood (2026).
-He also directed the live-action films Bumblebee (2018) and the upcoming Masters of the Universe (2026).
-Knight received three nominations for the Academy Awards.
+Travis Andrew Knight (born September 13, 1973) is an American filmmaker, animator, and former rapper.
+The son of the Nike co-founder Phil Knight, he has worked as the lead animator and is the current CEO for the stop-motion animation studio Laika, including directing the company's films Kubo and the Two Strings (2016) and the upcoming Wildwood (2026).
+He also directed the live-action films Bumblebee (2018) and Masters of the Universe (2026).
+Knight has received three nominations for the Academy Awards.

 Early life

 Knight was born in Hillsboro, Oregon, a suburb of Portland.
 He is the son of Phil Knight (co-founder of Nike), and grandson of publisher William W. Knight.
 He attended Jesuit High School, near Beaverton, Oregon.
 He is a graduate of Portland State University.

 Career

 Music career

 Knight began his career as a rapper under the name "Chilly Tee".
 Using a recording studio built in his father's mansion, Knight self-produced a five-song demo album.
 The demo caught the attention of Bernie Singleton, president of MCA, who passed the demo to producer Hank Shocklee, who liked the demo and agreed to produce Knight's debut album with his production team, The Bomb Squad.

 Knight moved into his parents' Manhattan penthouse for six months while recording the album.
 The Bomb Squad helped him develop fleshed out choruses, as Shocklee felt that Knight was very skilled at writing verses, but his choruses were weak.

 In 1993, Knight released the album Get Off Mine.
 According to Knight, the record did not sell well and he disliked performing.
 According to Shocklee, "One of the reasons why it didn't catch on was because it was one record that came out of nowhere, and rap is about building momentum."
 However, Shocklee is proud of the album, saying, "this record still holds up.
 You can play it now and it doesn't sound dated."